RobZuazua/CrashCode/README.md

 ### Q: What is Crash Code:
-A training program for mastering the technical coding interview.
+The ultimate free training program for mastering the technical coding interview.

 ### Q: How do I use Crash Code?
 1. **Understand the value:** I clearly identify the [underlying technical concepts](https://colab.research.google.com/drive/1slnnZJAtSyAqJbqF5IMBht8zNJxm8mN4#scrollTo=qTZX2XylbCAd) for each category of questions from Strings to Dynamic Programming.